Artiume/jellyfin-docs/general/wiki/main.md

 AMF Linux Support still not official https://github.com/GPUOpen-LibrariesAndSDKs/AMF/issues/4

+Zen is CPU only.
+No hardware acceleration for any form of video decoding/encoding.
+You need APU or dGPU.
+It will be a while before AV1 hardware acceleration shows up though (realistically 2020+).

 VAAPI driver for Intel G45 & HD Graphics family uses the i965 va driver. https://packages.debian.org/sid/i965-va-driver